lucianojss/infinite-scroll-react/README.md

 The biggest challenge on this task was dealing with a very long list of messages, because more items you load more DOM is generated causing the browser to spend more time to render it, That causes smoothness to drop significantly, and if we are dealing with low end devices this is even more noticeable.

 The approach I took was loading to the DOM only the messages that are visible in the viewport and when the user scrolls down the messages that are not anymore in the viewport are removed, while the next ones are loaded.
-This allow us to keep always the same number of DOM elements even when more and more messages are fetched keeping the application smooth.
+This allow us to always keep the same number of DOM elements even when more and more messages are fetched keeping the application smooth.
 This is the same behavior that for example Instagram uses for infinite loading.
-To archive this result I used [react-virtualized](https://github.com/bvaughn/react-virtualized)
+To achieve this result I used [react-virtualized](https://github.com/bvaughn/react-virtualized)

 To handle the swipe out action I picked [React draggable](https://github.com/mzabriskie/react-draggable) that offers an out of the box component to handle drag and drop events.